Purple-Magic/tramway_pro/README.md

 ### Middlewares issue

 You have this `ActiveSupport::Concern::MultipleIncludedBlocks (Cannot define multiple 'included' blocks for a Concern)` It means that you should rename your middleware file and class to another.
-Looks like it's some kind of constant name conflict
+Looks like it's some kind of constant name conflict.

-.
+### Role scope issue

+If you have issue looks like this `#{user.role}_scope undefined for ActiveRecord::Relation[]` you should add this scope in `lib/middleware/multi_project_configuration_middleware/event.rb` at `ParticipantConcern`